biocatiit/website/content/pages/users_esaf.rst

 ESAF Instructions
 ======================

 Below are instructions for filling out and submitting the ESAF.

+Start the ESAF by going to the `APS ESAF page <https://beam.aps.anl.gov/pls/apsweb/esaf0001.start_page>`_ and clicking the "Create New ESAF for Scheduled or Allocated Beam Time" link.
+You will then see a list of scheduled beamtime requests.
+Select the appropriate one by clicking the radio button in the "BTR #" column and then click the button which says "Select your action and click here to create ESAF for a SCHEDULED beam time request".

+Once you have created the ESAF, fill out each tab of the ESAF, paying particular attention to the instructions below.
 Please remember to fill out *ALL* Tabs of the ESAF!

 Description Tab
 ----------------------